Charlie O'Rourke: Boston College

-1940 season

-The 1940 team is perhaps the greatest football team in the history of Boston College.
+The 1940 Boston College team is remembered as arguably the greatest football team in the history of the school.
 After the previous year's team earned the school's first appearance in a bowl game (Boston College lost to Clemson in the 1940 Cotton Bowl Classic) O'Rourke's running backs included veterans Frank Maznicki, Lou Montgomery (Boston College's first African-American football player), and team captain Henry Toczylowski.
 They were joined by a talented newcomer named Mike Holovak.
 The team also had wonderful receivers including Henry Woronicz, Gene Goodreault, Ed Zabilski, and Don Currivan.

-The team was undefeated outscoring its opponents 320–52 and held six teams scoreless.
+The 1940 team was undefeated outscoring its opponents 320–52 and held six teams scoreless.
 Boston College impressed the sports community by defeating Tulane 27–7 in the second week of the season and defeating Georgetown 19–18, snapping Georgetown's streak of twenty-two consecutive wins.
 On January 1, 1941, Boston College defeated Tennessee in the Sugar Bowl, 19–13.
 BC claims it won the national title in a three-way tie with Stanford and Minnesota, however the NCAA does not recognize Boston College as a national champion in that year.

+O'Rourke was named an All-American in 1940 as a halfback, as well as being selected as Most Valuable Player in New England.

 Professional career

+O'Rourke was drafted in the fifth round of the 1941 NFL Draft by the Chicago Bears.
 O'Rourke's professional career began in 1942 with the Chicago Bears.
 He saw limited playing time behind incumbent starter Sid Luckman, completing 37 of 88 passes for 951 yards, 11 touchdowns, and 16 interceptions.
-The 11 touchdowns set a new Bears rookie record which still stands.
+The 11 touchdowns set a new Bears rookie record which stood until 2024 when it was broken by Caleb Williams.
 O'Rourke also intercepted three passes on defense, returned two punts, and made 23 punts for 817 yards for the 11–0 Bears.

+O'Rourke entered the United States Navy in 1943, playing football in California during the time of his service for the Fleet City Bluejackets.

-After three years in the Navy, O'Rourke returned to football in 1946 with the Los Angeles Dons of the All-America Football Conference (AAFC).
+After three years in the Navy, O'Rourke returned to professional football in 1946 signing a contract with the Los Angeles Dons of the upstart All-America Football Conference (AAFC).
 In two seasons in Los Angeles he completed 194 of 354 passes for 2,699 yards, 25 touchdowns, and 30 interceptions.

 In 1948 he joined the AAFC's Baltimore Colts as a punter and back up quarterback behind Y. A. Tittle.
 In 1949, he played only five games before retiring and becoming an assistant coach for Baltimore until the team folded in 1950.